CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 Next we used **absolute** paths to create `absolute1` and `apple,` `peach,` and `pear` inside it.

-Now let's change directories in some of the directories we just created.
+Now let's change directories to some of the directories we just created.

 ```bash
 ubuntu@completegeek:~$ pwd